btomaszewski/webdoctor-android/README.md

 emulator or tablet then you'll want the x86 folder.
 Remember that each library in the jniLibs folder increases the apk size by about 7 MB and increases the time it takes to upload to the test device.
+- Jsoup to scrap data from the websites.
+- YoutubeAndroidPlayer to play youtube video channels.